Church of Scientology International: Basic information

 The Church of Scientology International (CSI) was incorporated on November 18, 1981, in Los Angeles, California by Richard Murray.

 The official address of CSI is 6331 Hollywood Boulevard, Los Angeles 90028, in the Hollywood Guarantee Building.
-CSI also has offices at the Scientology complex in Gilman Hot Springs.
-Here the official address is 19625 Highway 79, Gilman Hot Springs 92383.
+CSI also has offices at the Scientology complex in Gilman Hot Springs, California called Gold Base.
+Here the official address is 19625 Highway 79, Gilman Hot Springs, CA 92383.

 On September 21, 1993, the following individuals held corporate positions at CSI: The board of trustees was composed of Mark Rathbun, Ray Mithoff, Mark Ingber, Marc Yager and John Eastment.
 Jens Uhrskov, Michael Rinder and Guillaume Lesèvre formed the board of directors.
 At that time, the president of CSI was Heber Jentzsch, CSI's vice-president was Brian Anderson, its secretary Lynn Farny, its assistant secretary Leslie Browning and its treasurer Jonathan Epstein.

 As of September 12, 1999 CSI's corporate officers were Heber Jentzsch as chief executive officer (president), Lynn Farny as secretary and Sarah Blythe as chief financial officer (treasurer).

 As of March 24, 2008, CSI's official agent has been Jeanne M. Gavigan, 3055 Wilshire Boulevard, Suite 900, Los Angeles 90010.

 On August 18, 1993, CSI filed an application for tax exemption under section 501(c)3) of the Internal Revenue Code and on September 3, 1993, a request for "group exemption" for the affiliated "Scientology churches"/"Class V organizations".
 In the same year, the Internal Revenue Service (IRS) eventually granted CSI's request for exemption.

 The granting of tax exemption to CSI and other Scientology corporations was preceded by years of continuous litigation between the IRS and the various entities of Scientology.
 According to former high-ranking executives, the Scientology organization had launched about 200 lawsuits against the IRS until 1991.
 During the same time, individual parishioners of Scientology had initiated 2,300 claims against the agency, challenging the denial of tax deduction for their services at Scientology organizations.
 In 1991, the dispute over Scientology's tax-exempt status began to resolve through high-level meetings between David Miscavige and the then Commissioner of the IRS, Fred Goldberg, who encouraged a final resolution of the legal battle.